-In 1939 the Italians under Mussolini issue an ultimatum to the Greeks demanding they allow the Italian Army to cross into and occupy Greece.
+In 1940 the Italians, under the dictator Benito Mussolini, issue an ultimatum to the Greeks demanding they allow the Italian Army to cross into and occupy Greece.
 It is modern Greece's finest moment and the Greek response inspired the world.

 It is the beginning of the Second World War and the Axis powers seem unstoppable as one country after another falls.
-Mussolini feeling a bit outplayed by Hitler and wanting to show that he too is a great leader decides
+Mussolini, feeling a bit outplayed by Hitler and wanting to show that he too is a great

 and the cold Russian winter are the beginning of the end of the Third Reich and Greece's resistance is a major part of the puzzle.
 It is Metaxas rejection of the Italian Ultimatum which is celebrated every year in Greece as a National Holiday on October 28th as 'Ochi Day'.
 (Ochi means 'No').

-his southern flank exposed, nor can he allow his partner to suffer such a humiliation.
+his southern flank exposed, nor can he allow his Italian partner to suffer such a humiliation.
 Metaxas knows the Greek army is no match for the German war machine and tries desperately to avert an invasion, hoping instead that Hitler will negotiate a truce on the Albanian front between Greece and Italy.
-But two months after the death of the Prime Minister-for-Life, on the 6th of April the German Army invades Greece.
+But two months after the death of the Prime Minister-for-Life, on the 6th of April, the German Army invades Greece.
 Alexander Korysis, who has succeeded Metaxas as prime-minister, commits suicide.
-The Greeks and the British
+The Greeks

-forces are no match for the advancing Germans but manage to hold them long enough for the government of King George II, the Greek Army and the British Expeditionary Force to be successfully evacuated to Crete where they help the local population to heroically hold off the Nazi invasion of the island until the end of May.
+forces are no match for the advancing Germans but manage to hold them long enough for the government of King George II, the Greek Army and the British Expeditionary Force, including Australians and New Zealanders, to be successfully evacuated to Crete where they help the local population to heroically hold off the Nazi invasion of the island until the end of May.
 They are then evacuated to Egypt to regroup while Greece is occupied by the Germans, Italians and Bulgarians.

-When the Germans enter Athens on April 27th they order one of the evzones, the elite soldiers of the Greek army who are the guardians of the flag which flies over the Acropolis, to remove
+When the Germans enter Athens on April 27th they order one of the Evzones, the elite soldiers of the Greek army who are the guardians of the flag which flies over the Acropolis,

 it.
 The soldier obeys, then wraps himself in the blue and white flag and leaps from the walls of the ancient fortress to his death.
 It is the first public act of resistance in the city.
 A few days later on the night of May 30th, Manolis Glezos and Apostolis Santas, both 18 years old, tear down the Nazi flag flying from the Acropolis.
 It is an act of courage and resistance to Nazi oppression that becomes an inspiration to all subjected people.
 It is also foreshadowing that the occupiers will not have an easy